Double Degree | A.A. 2026-2027

 • An international Faculty of excellence, with prominent professors and experts of the contemporary international reality, in its many facets;

-• A double degree: a Master of Science in Economics from Università della Svizzera Italiana, and a First Level Specialising Master from Università Cattolica del Sacro Cuore;
+• A double degree: a Master of Science in Economics from Università della Svizzera Italiana, and a first-level Master's degree from Università Cattolica del Sacro Cuore;

 • An internship experience of at least three months, in Italy, or in the world, in order to apply the knowledge acquired.

-The Master's Degree in Economics and International Policies is a two-years programme (four semesters) of training and study, divided between the Università della Svizzera Italiana (Lugano) and ASERI – Università Cattolica del Sacro Cuore (Milan).
+The Specialising Master Programme in Economics and International Policies spans two years (four semesters) of training and study, divided between the Università della Svizzera Italiana (Lugano) and ASERI – Università Cattolica del Sacro Cuore (Milan).

-Specifically, the first two semesters will be held at USI in Lugano, and will be dedicated to courses; the third semester will be carried out at ASERI, in Milan, while the fourth semester will be dedicated to the internship experience and the drafting of the final dissertation for the Master.
+Specifically, the first two semesters will be held at USI in Lugano, and are dedicated to courses; the third semester will be carried out at ASERI, in Milan, while the fourth semester is devoted to the internship and the preparatiom of the final Master's disseration.

-Classroom training will consist mainly of lectures, seminars and practical workshops.
-The aim of the course is to provide MEPIN students with the knowledge and tools of Economics and Political Science so that they can analyze and understand international phenomena from multiple points of view and in their complexity.
+Classroom training consist mainly of lectures, seminars and practical workshops.
+The aim of the course is to equip MEPIN students with the knowledge and analytical tools of Economics and Political Science, enabling them to examine and understand international phenomena from multiple perspectives and in all their complexity.

-The Master's Degree in Economics and International Policies is characterized by a multidimensional, interdisciplinary and integrated approach, which accompanies the Master's training and international experience throughout the course, both at Università della Svizzera Italiana and at ASERI.
+The Specialising Master Programme in Economics and International Policies is characterized by a multidimensional, interdisciplinary and integrated approach, which underpins both the academic training and the international experience throughout the entire programme, at both the Università della Svizzera italiana and ASERI.

-During the first semester of the Master's course, carried out entirely at the Università della Svizzera Italiana in Lugano, an introduction to the topics of the Master's course, and the methodological and economic bases will be provided.
+During the first semester of the Master Programme, carried out entirely at the Università della Svizzera Italiana in Lugano, an introduction to the topics of the Master Programme, and the methodological and economic bases are provided.
 During the second semester, on the other hand, issues of sustainable development and analysis of public policies will be explored, together with a further methodological study and an introduction to international subjects.

 - Skills and knowledge in the field of Economics, Political Science and International Relations;

-- A global understanding of contemporary international dynamics, in order to analyze international phenomena in their complexity from multiple points of view and perspectives;
+- A global understanding of contemporary international dynamics, enabling you to analyze international phenomena in their complexity from multiple points of view and perspectives;

-- An international education, with the economic skills of Università della Svizzera Italiana, and the tradition in International Relations of ASERI and Università Cattolica del Sacro Cuore
+- An international education, combining the economic skills of Università della Svizzera Italiana with the tradition in International Relations of ASERI and Università Cattolica del Sacro Cuore

-The calendar for the Master Double Degree in Economics and International Policies, a.y.
-2025/26, is currently being defined.
-However, the four semesters of the Master will be organized in the following periods:
+The four semesters of the Master will be organized in the following periods:

 - Start and first semester: September 2026, Lugano